folio-org/mod-data-import/FileUploadApi.md

 This API is responsible for uploading files to storage.
 **mod-data-import** module use uploaded files for parsing and importing files to storage and another FOLIO modules usage.
-File Upload API provides a ability to upload several files and store state of uploaded files.
+File Upload API provides an ability to upload several files and store state of uploaded files.
-A user can delete or add another one file from uploading session.
+A user can delete or add another file from uploading session.

 ## Entities